janKekanSan/jankekansan.github.io/pages/sona/la.md

 Here, two contexts are used in separate sentences to explain a deeper idea!
 They each explain what to look for for their respective sentences.
 The first sentence uses [laso]{.tokipona}: "If green, then...", and that is contrasted with [loje]{.tokipona}: "If red, then..."
 Check under the spoiler for the translation!

+Fun fact: these sentences are the least like the prepositions.
+Instead, these sentences have context that works a lot like **modifiers**!

+---

+##### la and feelings

+Sometimes, the context will be the speaker's opinion or feelings about the main sentence, like an interjection:

 <details><summary> [ike la soweli mi li moku e lipu sona mi!]{.tokipona} </summary>